-It’s that time of the year again.
+It’s Spring again, and time therefore for another budget raid on QROPS.
 How to balance the books?
 It looks like pensions and in particular QROPS were the ‘fall guys’.
 Some of us may remember the radical reforms to pensions in the mid-80s.
 Back then, the demographic time-bomb that was predicted to start exploding in the early noughties seemed a long way off.
 The UK is now in the middle of a crisis as a result of the government not having enough money to pay for pensions, people not saving sufficiently for their retirement, and life expectancy increasing year on year.

 The basic premise behind reducing state responsibility to provide pensions was to move liability from the government to the individual.
 Incentives were given to contract out of SERPS (State Earnings Related Pension Scheme) in the form of reduced National Insurance contributions.
 Personal pensions were also introduced.

 It could be argued that this was part of a greater plan to monetarise the UK economy, thus reducing reliance on unfunded pension promises and allowing people to have more control over their finances.
 As a result, government debt would reduce and become more manageable going forward; it hasn’t quite worked out that way unfortunately.
 The UK Chancellor, Philip Hammond, announced in his 2017 Spring budget that UK debt is now £1.7 trillion which equates to around £62,000 per household.
 It came as no surprise therefore that another raid was made on pensions.
 Whilst most of the media attention was focused on manifesto pledges regarding National Insurance Contributions, the government picked off some ‘low-hanging fruit’ in the form of an overseas pension transfer charge.

 Budget raid on QROPS – a new 25% tax on UK pension transfers